Abdellahsyani/so_long/README.md

 ## Bonus

-If you implemented bonus features (animations, enemy movement, multiple exits, etc.), describe them here.
+- include player animation and enemy attacks
+    - player move `up` `down` `left` `right` with the right movements
+    - enemy movers random but without animation  like the player

 ## Credits

-- Developed by [Your Name] as part of 42 School
+- Developed by [Abdellah syani] as part of 42 School
 - Thanks to 42 Network and MiniLibX contributors

 ---